slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Tolerance of intolerance is cowardice."
 -- Ayaan Hirsi Ali*

-> *"It’s better to be a restrained monster than a well-behaved coward."
--- Jordan Peterson*

 > *"Troops would never be deficient in courage, if they could only know how deficient in it their enemies were."
 -- Duke of Wellington*

-> *"It is courage that vanquishes in war, and not good weapons." (...)
-"He who loses wealth loses much; he who loses a friend loses more; but he that loses his courage loses all."
--- Miguel de Cervantes*

 > *"Courage makes a man more than himself; for he is then himself plus his valor."
 -- William R. Alger*